Tin whistle: Well-known performers

-During the 1960s, Tommy Makem played the tin whistle as a member of The Clancy Brothers and Tommy Makem, one of the most influential Irish folk groups, especially popular during the American folk music revival.
+During the 1960s and beyond, musicians such as John Sheahan and Ciarán Bourke of The Dubliners, and Tommy Makem of The Clancy Brothers and Tommy Makem played the tin whistle (along with several other instruments).
+These were two of the most influential Irish folk groups of the 20th century, the latter being especially popular during the American folk music revival.

 In 1973, Paddy Moloney (of The Chieftains) and Sean Potts released the album Tin Whistles, which helped to popularise the tin whistle in particular, and Irish music in general.
 Mary Bergin's Feadóga Stáin (1979) and Feadóga Stáin 2 (1993) were similarly influential.
 Other notable players include Carmel Gunning, Micho Russell, Joanie Madden, Brian Finnegan, Cathal McConnell, and Seán Ryan.
 Many traditional pipers and flute players also play the whistle to a high standard.
 Festy Conlon is considered by some to be the best slow air player.